 The 2014 Chopard Mille Miglia for the Porsche Club of America (PCA) will never become a highly sought-after collector’s item.
 Still, all sixty-six examples will find their owners.
 Not just because the brand is so strongly associated with Porsche and their entire legacy.
 After all, offered in precious yellow gold, as well as in a less expensive (but still impressive) stainless steel body, the new accessory looks spectacular and gives a standard-issue Mille Miglia chronograph a run for its money.

 Chopard is known for its endless love for all things automotive.
-During the last two or three of years, they have introduced a number of beautiful sporty timekeepers (check this Mille Miglia Zagato Chronograph GMT Limited Edition (Ref.
+During the last two or three years, they have introduced several beautiful sporty timekeepers (check this Mille Miglia Zagato Chronograph GMT Limited Edition (Ref.
 168550-6001) for example) and it doesn’t look like they are going to stop churning out new racing-inspired chronographs and three-handers any time soon.
 Coming in a flashy black-and-yellow (a color scheme, which is often associated with Chevrolet’s Corvette Racing team, although I am not sure whether the similarity is intentional or purely coincidental), the Chopard Grand Prix de Monaco Historique Chrono 2014 (ref.
 168570-3001) will not go unnoticed even if you plan to wear it with a Hawaiian shirt.

 Here is a nice update from Chopard.
 Re-established back in 1963 when it was sold to a goldsmith Karl Scheufele III, the company rose to its former glory like a ballistic rocket.
 A pair of limited edition Chopard L.U.C 1963 50th Anniversary Chronometers (refs.
 161963-5001 and 161963-9001) marks the semi-centenary of the luxury brand.